Tricorne: History

-The tricorne appeared as a result of the evolution of the broad-brim round hat used by Spanish soldiers in Flanders during the 17th century.
+The tricorne appeared as a result of the evolution of the broad-brim round Cavalier hat used by Spanish soldiers in Flanders during the 17th century.
 By pledging (binding) the brims, a triangular shape was obtained.
 This shape was favored by Spanish soldiers, as when standing at arms, their muskets could be held at their shoulders right or left without hitting the hat brim.
 War broke out between France and Spain in 1667 over the Spanish Netherlands, and during the subsequent struggle, its use spread to the French armies.
-The style was brought back to France, where its usage spread to the French population and the royal court of King Louis XIV, who made it fashionable throughout Europe, both as civilian and military wear.
+The style was brought back to France, where its usage spread to the French population and the royal court of King Louis XIV, who made it fashionable throughout Europe.
 By the end of the 17th century, the tricorne was popular in both civilian fashion and in military uniforms.
-It remained one of the predominant European styles of hat throughout the 18th century.
-In the United States, only the first five presidents, from George Washington to James Monroe, wore this style of hat according to the fashion of the 18th century.
+It remained one of the predominant styles of hat in Europe and European-influenced countries throughout the 18th century, e.g. in the United States the first five presidents, from George Washington to James Monroe, wore this style of hat according to the fashion of the 18th century.
 James Monroe earned the nickname "The Last Cocked Hat" because of this.

 The tricorne quickly declined in use at the end of the 18th century.
 It evolved into the bicorne, which was widely used by military officers in Europe from the 1790s until World War I, not completely fading out of style until World War II.
 For enlisted soldiers, the tricorne was replaced by the shako at the turn of the 19th century, which had become the new dominant style of military headgear from 1800 on.
 Also at the turn of the 19th century, as the fashionable hat for civilian men, the tricorne was overtaken by the top hat.
 In 1917, the Women's Royal Naval Service introduced a smaller, modernised version of the tricorne for female officers.